 No matter how many women are against these prohibitions, very few can go against bandwagon and that is one of the mental instigations woven indulge in shaving body hair.
 Sarcastically, very few feminists are found who can take the risk of getting tagged as an exception to this saving body hair customs.

-10. Removal of pubic hair from intimate area: Wearing swimsuit and bikini style outfits can be difficult if pubic hair are not trimmed or completely removed.
+10. Removal of pubic hair from the intimate area: Wearing swimsuit and bikini style outfits can be difficult if pubic hair is not trimmed or completely removed.
 Gorgeous women, confident to show their body often remove the unwanted hair in order to enjoy a more sensuous look.

 2. Once it is done it needs to be maintained: This is applicable for all types of body hair.
 If you start removing unwanted hair from your eyebrow or pit, the effect will be the same.
 Once it is done, you need to maintain the look.

-3. Men don’t hate body hair on females: In Africa, 9 out 10 men are attracted women with hair rather women who shave their body hair despise their fellow ladies who do the opposite.
+3. Men don’t hate body hair on females: In Africa, 9 out 10 men are attracted to women with hair rather women who shave their body hair despise their fellow ladies who do the opposite.
 These women are often seen as uncivilized and manly.
-Meaning the ladies does not have any problem with men who do not shave their body hair.
-Then why not feel same about their college ladies with body hair.
+Meaning the ladies do not have any problem with men who do not shave their body hair.
+Then why not feel same about their colleague ladies with body hair.